Healthy Footnotes

 Pick The Right Fit with Vionic

 It doesn’t matter if you’re a professional athlete or fashionista—the right shoe fit can make all the difference in your day.
-By knowing the difference between regular and wide shoes, you can find the shoe width size that makes every step a pleasure.
+By knowing the difference between wide feet vs. normal feet, you can find the shoe width size that makes every step a pleasure.
 And if you’re lost on where to look, Vionic can help.

 Ready to make a change from the ground up?
-Shop our wide-width shoes today to feel the comfort that comes from finding your Cinderella fit.
-Plus, every Vionic design uses our biomechanical technology, combining 40 years of shoemaking experience with the trendiest fashions.
+Shop our wide-width shoes and various styles, such as our wide-calf boots for women, today to feel the comfort that comes from finding your Cinderella fit.
+Plus, every Vionic design uses our Vio Motion technology, combining 40 years of shoemaking experience with the trendiest fashions.

 Sources: